Sony's Hirai to address Q2, focus on restructuring

 "To be honest, they seem to be drifting."

-Once a symbol of Japan's high-tech might, Sony is struggling to come up with hit devices and finds itself outmaneuvered in TVs and mobile devices by Samsung Electronics Co, which is the top TV brand worldwide and also surged past Apple Inc in smartphones in the third quarter.
+Once a symbol of Japan's high-tech might, Sony is struggling to come up with hit devices and finds itself outmanoeuvred in TVs and mobile devices by Samsung Electronics Co , which is the top TV brand and also surged past Apple Inc in smartphones in the third quarter.

-The company is touting the potential for offering its plethora of content, including music from Beyonce and Adele across tablets, TVs, PCs and now smartphones, which are finally being integrated under the Sony brand after it decided to buy out Ericsson's share of their joint venture.
+The company is touting the potential for offering its plethora of content, including music from Beyonce and Adele across tablets, TVs, PCs and now smartphones, which are finally to be integrated under Sony brand after it decided to buy out Ericsson's (ERICb.ST) share of their joint venture.

 "People always look to Sony for a surprise, but these days they are usually disappointed," Sakurai said.